GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ## Ports, Protocols and Services

 Entries in the ports, protocols, and services table are represented as component assemblies, with the component-type flag set to "service".
 Use a protocol assembly for each protocol associated with the service.
 For a single port, set the port-range start flag and end flag to the same value.
+A component must reference the existing component(s) that use it via network communication by including a `used-by` link to identify the component.

 For components that describe [external systems and services that are not FedRAMP authorized and not part of a leveraged authorization](#ports-protocols-and-services), the component must identify the kind of connection security in use to protect data in transit (for example, IPSec VPN).